ZeroOrI/UpdatingWiki/readme.md

 **Karuizawa was shouldering a psychological wound and a physical scar, none of them could be easily cured.
 Kiyotaka thought thay this might be me overestimating his capabilities, but if his existence can bring healing to this person, then as a person, this is something worth being happy.** [44](#44change)

+**Gathered in the Pallet cafe at the end of their summer vacation, Kiyotaka Ayanokōji, Kei Karuizawa, Yōsuke Hirata, and Suzune Horikita talk about the results of the zodiac special exam that took place on the cruise ship.
+The students’ surnames were the key to figuring out the VIPs’ identities.
+They were assigned in the order of the animals of the zodiac.
+Hirata also brings up the subject of how they can further unify their class going forward.
+The rabbit is fourth in the zodiac.
+If you put the names of the students in the rabbit group in alphabetical order, it would be Ayanokouji, Ichinose, Ibuki, and then Kei.
+Because of that Kei became VIP.**

+**At first glance, everyone'd have thought that the two girls sitting here were completely incompatible, but Hirata’s presence made the discomfort between them mysteriously disappear.**

+**Group was interested how Ryuuen figured it all out in middle of the test.
+Horikita and Hirata asked opinion of Kiyotaka, but he replied that he didn't know.
+While two of them lost thier interest in him Karuizawa still stared at him until their eyes met.**

+**During their converstation Kiyotaka noticed that Karuizawa had suddenly started calling Hirata by his first name.
+Nobody would ever have thought that their relationship had been strained, because how close they looked.**

+**Hirata also brought up the subject of how they could further unify their class going forward.
+He suggested to rope in Kushida as an ally.
+Horikita said that was unnecessary while they two planned to be uncooperative like Kiyotaka.
+Kei agreed with her on that matter.** [45](#45change)

+**Suzune also agrees, and then she proposes a supplementary plan where, in addition to letting the students who are more talented at sports participate in the Recommended Only events, they should also pair up the stronger athletes with the weaker ones in the Universal Participation events in order to further increase the chances of victory for the stronger athletes.
+Some students disagree to this tactic as it would mean sacrificing the less athletic students.
+Karuizawa in particular objects and asks Kikyō Kushida for her opinion.
+Kushida replies that she would prefer a plan where both sides could benefit and agree on.
+A vote of majority is taken and Suzune's plan wins.

+Sudō reiterates his intention to participate in as many events as possible.
+Suzune also declares that she would do the same.
+The class begins filling the slots for the events.
+Discussion ends for the day.

+After school, Kiyotaka sends an email to someone.
+He then meets Karuizawa out in the hallway, and they talk about the message Kiyotaka had sent her earlier - to object to any plan Suzune comes up with before immediately asking for Kushida's opinion.
+Karuizawa asks Kiyotaka what his intentions are, and Kiyotaka says he has no interest in reaching Class A but it also wouldn't be bad to put Class D in a position where they are capable of it.
+Their conversation ends with Kiyotaka predicting that there would be a traitor coming from Class D during the sports festival.**

 [Return to content](#content)